ResQNets: A Residual Approach for Mitigating Barren Plateaus in Quantum Neural Networks: Introduction

+Overall, these research efforts collectively contribute to the growing body of knowledge on the residual approach in QNNs, highlighting its potential benefits for various quantum computing applications.

 \paragraph{Contribution.} In this paper, we propose a novel solution for mitigating the issue of barren plateaus (BP) in quantum neural networks (QNNs).
-Our approach is based on the concept of residual neural networks, which were previously introduced as a means to overcome the vanishing gradient problem in classical neural networks.
-For this, we present residual quantum neural networks (ResQNets) by incorporating residual connections between two quantum layers of varying depths.
-Our findings indicate that ResQNets greatly enhance the training of QNNs compared to plain QNNs (PlainQNets).
-To validate our proposed ResQNets, we perform comparisons of their cost function landscapes and training performance with that of PlainQNets.
-Our experimental results demonstrate that the residual connections in ResQNets effectively mitigate the adverse effects of BP and result in improved overall training performance.
+Our methodology draws inspiration from the framework of residual neural networks, which were proposed to address the issue of vanishing gradients in classical neural networks.
+In this context, we introduce the concept of residual quantum neural networks (ResQNets) by incorporating residual connections between two quantum layers of variable depths.
+Our findings suggest that the utilization of ResQNets substantially enhances the training process of QNNs as compared to their non-residual counterparts, denoted as PlainQNets.
+To substantiate the efficacy of our proposed ResQNets, we undertake a systematic comparison involving an analysis of the cost function landscapes and an assessment of their training performance with that of PlainQNets.
+The results obtained from our experimental investigations elucidate that the incorporation of residual connections in QNNs (ResQNets) effectively mitigate the adverse effects of BP and result in improved overall training performance.

 \paragraph{Organization.} The rest of the paper is organized as follows: Section \ref{sec:ResidualNNs} provides an overview of both classical and quantum residual neural networks and motivates their application.
 Section \ref{sec:PQCs} discusses parameterized quantum circuits and elaborate on how can multiple PQCs be cascaded.
 This section also introduces the residual approach in cascaded PQCs.
 The methodology we adopt in this paper while conducting the various experiments is provided in Section \ref{sec:methodology}.
 Section \ref{sec:results} presents the results we obtained on both the simulation environment and real quantum devices.
 Finally, the paper concludes in section \ref{sec:conclusion} with a few concluding remarks and pointers to possible extensions to this work.